ibanner56/shut_the_box/README.md

 Part 1 was to write a TCP client that communicated with strings using a defined protocol.
 The files from that are in a separate directory under src/part1

-Part 2 was to implement both the server and the client using a different communication protocol (network and/or API), so I decided to pursue using TCP with Objects.
+Part 2 was to implement both the server and the client using a different communication protocol (network and/or API), so I decided to pursue using TCP with Bytes.

 Both parts were written in Java for Java 7.